Home arrow Projects arrow managelogs arrow Installing managelogs

 2.4 - Supported architectures

 managelogs should compile and run on any POSIX-compliant system without modifications.
-If this is not the case, consider it as a bug and let me know, so that I can fix it.
+If this is not the case, consider it as a bug and report it.

 Mac users : According to Softpedia, managelogs compiles and works without modification on Mac OS X. Unfortunately, I cannot try it by myself as I don't even know anybody owning a Mac.
 So, if you run managelogs on a Mac, I'd appreciate your feedback.